Burlesque Hall of Fame: Museum collection

-The Exotic World museum collection includes costumes, props, posters, photographs, publicity stills, newspaper clippings, and playbills related to famous burlesque performers including Dita Von Teese, Blaze Starr, Lili St. Cyr, Chesty Morgan, Candy Barr and Tempest Storm.
+The Exotic World museum collection includes costumes, props, posters, photographs, publicity stills, newspaper clippings, and playbills related to famous burlesque performers including Venus De Light, Dita Von Teese, Blaze Starr, Lili St. Cyr, Chesty Morgan, Candy Barr and Tempest Storm.

 The museum includes costume elements and props such as feather boas, fans, gloves, garter belts, gowns, shoes, pasties, g-strings, and jewelry.
 Many of these items are specially made for use in striptease routines.

 Unique individual items include ivory fans used by Sally Rand, gloves and a black velvet shoulder cape worn by Gypsy Rose Lee, a heart-shaped couch owned by Jayne Mansfield and the cremation ashes of Miss Sheri Champagne.

 Film

 The history of the Burlesque Hall of Fame is the featured subject of the 2010 documentary Exotic World & the Burlesque Revival.
 Dixie Evans appears in Leslie Zemeckis' documentary Behind the Burly Q.

 Miss Exotic World Pageant

 Exotic World hosts the annual Miss Exotic World pageant on the first Saturday of every June.
 Each year a Neo-burlesque performer is crowned Miss Exotic World in a contest often referred to as the Miss America of burlesque.
 Winners receive both the title and a trophy.

 Evolving from annual celebrations for the Exotic Dancers League union, Dixie Evans initiated the Miss Exotic World pageant in 1990 as a way to draw people to the museum.
 She garnered attention by sending out a press release claiming that "Lili St. Cyr, Tempest Storm, Blaze Starr and 30 other alumni of burlesque will all be invited to attend this reunion."
 While technically true, none of those invitees attended that year.
 However, the release garnered press attention for the pageant, which was successful enough to become an annual event.

 Each contest features burlesque performances by both stars from burlesque's golden age and younger women involved in the New Burlesque scene.